-Sierra Madre has two residential subdivisions in various stages of development entitlement that will contribute towards addressing its future RHNA needs, as described below.
+Sierra Madre has two residential subdivisions in various stages of development entitlement that will contribute towards addressing its future RHNA needs, as described below.7

 - Stonegate.
 The One Carter hillside property at the northern terminus of North Baldwin Avenue has been subdivided into 27 residential lots and two undevelopable lots.
 The custom homes being developed in Stonegate are subject to the City's Residential Hillside Management Zone, and the Stonegate Design Guidelines.
 The City has received 24 applications for development, and has thus far approved seven homes for development (April 2021). - The Meadows at Bailey Canyon.
 The lower 20 acres of the 88-acre Mater Dolorosa Passionist Retreat Center is being proposed for development with 42 detached single-family dwellings and a 3 to 3.5 acre dedicated neighborhood park.
 An additional 45 acres of hillside open space north of the Retreat Center is to be dedicated to the City of Sierra Madre.
 The property is currently identified as an institutional land use in the General Plan, and if approved, will be amended to include Open Space, Civic/City Park, Institutional, and One Family Residential (7,500 sq. ft. minimum) land use designations.
-The environmental impact report on the project will be completed in November 2021, after which public hearings will be held before the Planning Commission and City Council.